 Q.11.
 A 25-watt bulb emits monochromatic yellow light of the wavelength of 0.57µm.
 Calculate the rate of emission of quanta per second.

 Ans: Power of the bulb, P = 25 Watt =

-Substituting these values in the expression for E:
+Substituting these values in the expression of E:

-Thus, the rate of discharge of quanta (per second) =
+Thus, the rate of emission of quanta (per second) =

 Q.12.
 Electrons are emitted with zero velocity from a metal surface when it is exposed to radiation of wavelength 6800 Å. Calculate threshold frequency (ν0 ) and work function (W0 ) of the metal.

 Therefore, work function, (W0) =

 Q.13.
 What is the wavelength of light emitted when the electron in a hydrogen atom undergoes the transition from an energy level with n = 4 to an energy level with n = 2?